redragonx/plzasm/README.md

 1. Create a simple user/group named plzasm.
 The user does not need a home dir or default bash access.
 2. To create a user group, do `groupadd plzasm` as root.
 3. To create the user with the group you just made, do `useradd -g plzasm plzasm`
+4. Run `chown plzasm:plzasm /var/log/plzasm.log` once you created the user and group.
 2. You place the service file in /etc/init.d/ with the root user.
 2. Run the following command as root `update-rc.d plzasm defaults`.
 This will start the bot on system reboots too.
 3. Run the bot with this command `service plzasm start`